openreferral/specification/docs/index.md

 ### Implementation Guidance

 Pages inside the *HSDS Implementation Guidance* section provide additional materials about specific topics in HSDS.
-These materials are *not considered normative* and should not take precedence over materials inside the *HSDS Reference* section.
+These materials are *informative* rather than normative and therefore should not take precedence over materials inside the *HSDS Reference* section.

 The contents of the *HSDS Implementation Guidance* are intended to be used by implementors, but may also be useful for data users wanting to understand more about HSDS to support their analysis.

-### Open Referral Initiative

-This documentation also provides materials about the Open Referral Initiative itself, which is distinct from HSDS.
-Pages in the *About the Open Referral Initiative* section are *not considered normative* because they are not directly describing HSDS in a technical manner.

-The contents of the *About the Open Referral Initiative* section may be of interest for those looking to understand more about the wider Open Referral project as well as other standards which are relevant to HSDS.

 ### Comment on our docs using Hypothes.is